The Proper NAD+ Injection Dosage

 - and the control group (placebo)

 The results suggested that NMN increased the aerobic capacity of humans during exercise training in a dose-dependent manner.
-This effect is likely because of enhanced oxygen utilization.15
+This effect is likely due to enhanced oxygen utilization.15

 How Much NAD+ Do You Inject?